fbpx

 5. Review and update your estate plan regularly

-Life events such as marriage, divorce, the birth of a child, the death of a loved one, or financial change may necessitate an update to your estate plan.
-For example, if you get married, you may want to update your estate plan to include your new spouse as a beneficiary or executor.
+For example, if you get married, you may want to include your new spouse as a beneficiary or executor.
 If you have children, you may want to update your estate plan to include provisions for their care and education.
-Learn more about life changes that could trigger the need for an estate plan update in our blog article “Life Events That Could Impact Your Current Estate Plan”.
+Learn how life changes can trigger updates to your estate plan “Life Events That Could Impact Your Current Estate Plan”.

-State and federal laws are ever-changing and could have a significant impact on your estate plan.
-It’s important to ensure that your estate plan reflects changes in the law, such as changes to Texas estate tax laws or Medicaid eligibility requirements.
-Learn more about estate taxes in our blog article “How Will Taxes Affect Your Texas Estate?”
+It’s important to ensure that your estate plan reflects changes in Texas estate tax laws or Medicaid eligibility requirements.
+Learn more about estate taxes in our blog article “How Will Taxes Affect Your Texas Estate?”.

-Estate planning for longer life expectancy is important since longer lifespans can be a double-edged sword.
-Living longer can provide you with more time to enjoy life with family, friends, and loved ones, but longevity also creates new challenges when it comes to finances and estate planning.
-It’s essential for Texans to plan ahead for their estates to ensure that your wishes are carried out and your loved ones are provided for.
-Estate planning can be a complex and overwhelming process, but Attorney Steven C. Holman is here to help.
+Estate planning for longer life expectancy is important.
+Living longer will give you more time to enjoy life with family, friends, and loved ones.
+Yet, longevity also creates new challenges when it comes to finances and long-term care.
+Texans need to plan ahead for this reason.
+Make sure your wishes are carried out and your loved ones are provided for.